Mountain View School District (Arkansas)

 Mountain View School District is a public school district based in Mountain View, Arkansas, United States.
 The Mountain View School District provides early childhood, elementary and secondary education for more than 1,700 prekindergarten through grade 12 students at its seven facilities within Stone County, Arkansas.

 It serves Mountain View, Fifty-Six, Fox, and Timbo.
+Small portions extend into Searcy County.
 Mountain View School District is accredited by the Arkansas Department of Education (ADE).

 History

 On July 1, 1993 Tri-County School District was disestablished with territory given to multiple districts, including Mountain View.
 On July 1, 2004, the Stone County School District and the Rural Special School District consolidated into the Mountain View district.